OmniDB/plpgsql_debugger/README.md

 ## From sources

-Starting from OmniDB 3.0, the `omnidb_plpgsql_debugger` is not generally offered in DEB/RPM packages.
-Instead, users are encouraged to compile it against the PostgreSQL version and installation of choice.
+Users are encouraged to compile it against the PostgreSQL version and installation of choice.

 As root user, download the repository: